backdrop-contrib/bueditor/README.txt

  - determine the design and layout by defining theme buttons that insert html to the layout.

-- WHAT'S NEW IN 6.x:
+- WHAT'S NEW

+6.x-1.x:
  - custom icon and library paths for each editor.
  - support using different editor templates for differnet textareas in a page.
  - alternative editor assignment for user roles.
  - theme buttons that provide unlimited theming options.
- - Headers (h1, h2, h3, h4) button and separators in default editor.
+ - headings (h1, h2, h3, h4) and separators in default editor.
  - changed key variable from "editor" to "BUE". (ex: editor.active is now BUE.active)
  - another popup dialog(BUE.quickPop) that has no title or close button.
  - jquery effects. (ex: effects in popup openings)